B.S. Telecommunication, 1984

 He returned to Gainesville in 1990 as news director of WUFT-TV, where he managed the news operation and taught television reporting in the College.
 He hosted the public affairs program North Florida Journal and was honored with a Scripps-Howard National Journalism Award for the documentary “A Community Crisis: The Gainesville Student Murders.“ He served as station manager of WUFT-TV from 1992-1998.

-Rick serves as chair of the board of directors of FPBS, Inc., the association of public media in Florida.
-He is vice chair/chair-elect of the board of the Public Television Major Market Group.
-He served two terms on the board of directors of PBS, including as professional vice-chair in 2009.
+Rick served as chair of the board of directors of FPBS and of the Public Television Major Market Group, and as vice-chair of the board of directors of PBS.